 |Winery Equipment Depreciation||$250,000|

-After you calculate your EBITDA, you might want to consider taking it one step further to determine your EBITDA margin.
-If you find out that your small business has a high EBITDA margin, this is an excellent sign.
+After you finish your calculation, you might want to consider taking it one step further to determine your EBITDA margin.
+If you find out that your company has a high margin, this is an excellent sign.
 It means that your company is in good financial health and presents less risk to borrowers and potential investors.
-If you have a low EBITDA margin, it is time to revisit your company’s financial obligations and expenses and make improvements where needed.
+Conversely, if you have a low margin, it is time to revisit your company’s financial obligations and expenses and make improvements where needed.

-Calculating EBITDA margin is easy and straightforward.
-Just divide your EBITDA by your business’s total revenue.
-Let us say that your EBITDA for last year is $1,000,000 and you posted $2,500,000 in annual revenue.
+Calculating the margin is straightforward.
+Just divide your EBITDA by your total revenue.
+Let us say that your EBITDA for last year was $1,000,000, and you posted $2,500,000 in annual revenue.
 Your EBITDA margin is 40% ($1,000,000 divided by $2,500,000).
-You can also look online for the average EBITDA margin for companies in your industry to see how you measure up.
+You can also look online for the average margin for companies in your industry to see how you measure up.

 This is where it can be confusing, as all businesses and industries are unique.
-For example, businesses in the healthcare sector typically have much higher EBITDA margin than restaurants and retail shops.
-The important thing to remember is that a high EBITDA margin is not a bad thing.
-It is often a sign of higher potential growth, bigger profit margins, and improved cash flow.
+For example, companies in the healthcare sector typically have a much higher EBITDA margin than restaurants and retail shops.
+However, the critical thing to remember is that a high margin is not a bad thing.
+On the contrary, it is often a sign of higher potential growth, more significant profit margins, and improved cash flow.

 EBITDA margins can range from 1% to 100%, but they are almost always less than 100%.
-Reason being, EBITDA margin can only hit 100% if a business had no taxes, depreciation or amortization for the time period being calculated.
-In the event that your margin exceeds 100%, you will need to review all of your accounting records to look for errors and discrepancies, and start the calculation process all over again.
+The reason is, margin can only hit 100% if a company had no taxes, depreciation, or amortization for the period being calculated.
+Therefore, if your margin exceeds 100%, you must check your accounting records for errors and discrepancies and start the process over.

 Last year in the U.S., the average EBITDA margin across all industries was 16.5%, so this is a good benchmark to use.
-There is a general consensus among financial experts and business analysts that EBITDA margins higher than 15% are considered “good” because they indicate lower business operating costs/expenses relative to total business revenue.
+In addition, there is a consensus among financial experts and analysts that margins higher than 15% are considered “good” because they indicate lower operating costs/expenses relative to total revenue.

 EBITDA gives you a good idea of how your small business is performing, but it should not be the only metric that you use.
-You should also take a look at your cash flow, return-on-investment (ROI), operating income, and net income.
+It would also help to look at your cash flow, return-on-investment (ROI), year-over-year growth, operating income, and net income.
 Analyzing all of these metrics will provide you with a comprehensive overview of your company’s financial situation and performance.